dhsu/dhsu.github.io/_posts/2020-04-23-automotive-mazda3-spark-plugs.md

 1. Nothing to do in this step except to check out this 100k+ miles spark plug.
 ![remove spark plug]({{ page.imagedir }}/sp5.jpg)

 1. Add a thin coating of di-electric grease to the ceramic portion of the new spark plug, and another thin layer to the inside of the rubber opening on the ignition coil.
 Tip: use a Q... tip.
-Be sure to not grease the spark plug electrode or the contact inside the ignition coil.
+Be sure to not grease the spark plug electrode or the electrode contact inside the ignition coil.
 Di-electric grease is not non-conductive.

 1. This one's a freebie.
 According to NGK, their spark plug threads have a special coating that do not require any anti-seize.
 Don't be a fool and over-torque your plugs because you anti-seized the crap out of them.